steentottrup/NForum/README.md

 * Unlimited number of categories
 * Unlimited number of forums and sub-forums
-* Follow/unfollow forums and topics to get an e-mail when a new topic/message is posted
+* Follow/unfollow forums and topics to get notified when a new topic/message is posted
 * Forum/Topic tracker to keep track of unread/read forums and topics
 * Topic types are: Regular, sticky and announcement
 * Topic state includes: Deleted, moved, quarantined and locked